 - Establish screening criteria beforehand, along with lease requirements

-- Conduct an over the phone interview prior to showing the property and make sure to: a) Provide initiatory specifics about the property, and b) Ask pre-screening questions to clarify the applicants needs and to see if they meet minimum screening criteria
+- Conduct an over the phone interview prior to showing the property and make sure to: a) Provide initiatory specifics about the property, and b) Ask pre-screening questions to clarify the applicants needs and to see if they meet your minimum rental application requirements

 - Provide details and information regarding the rental application process for applicants passing the pre-screening interview